• CUWB v5.0

 Online Installation

-Follow the instructions below for CUWB USB Driver installation.
-When prompted in the “CUWB Applications Selection”, ensure that CUWB USB Driver is selected for installation.
+To install the necessary drivers, follow the steps below.
+When you reach the “CUWB Applications Selection” screen during the setup process, ensure that CUWB USB Driver is selected for installation.

 1. Follow best practices and review the install.sh script.